sivliabacova/sivliabacova/README.md

 - 👀 I’m interested in it technologies.
 I am programmer that like PHP.
 - Next i am going to write some code.
 I will start with some basics.
 First i am gonna learn HTML/CSS.

-So today 2.9.2023 i am gonna learn basics of javascript.
+So today 2.9.2023 i am gonna learn basics of javascript and ajax.

 - sivliabacova/sivliabacova is a ✨ special ✨